Sumidatasumidata.io

 A conversion fired twice (e.g., the thank-you page loads on refresh) counts once.

 The dedup key is (orderId, productId).
-Firing purchase twice with the same pair returns 400 and never reaches storage — no double-counting if the thank-you page reloads.
-For multi-line carts this means each line item is deduped independently, so a retry of a partially-sent cart drops only the already-ingested items.
+Firing purchase twice with the same pair is skipped — the duplicate never reaches storage, so there is no double-counting if the thank-you page reloads, and it is reported in the skipped array of the response.
+For multi-line carts this means each line item is deduped independently, so a retry of a partially-sent cart drops only the already-ingested items and still stores the rest.

 i